tus/tus-js-client/README.md

 In addition, if do not want to download the repository, you can run the latest tests online by visiting [https://rawgit.com/tus/tus-js-client/master/test/SpecRunner.html](https://rawgit.com/tus/tus-js-client/master/test/SpecRunner.html).

+Tests can also be run on SauceLabs' cloud infrastructure using `npm test`.
+Before using this command, you have to set up your SauceLabs account by filling the `SAUCE_USERNAME` and `SAUCE_ACCESS_KEY` variables else the command will fail.

 ## License